Robust Economic Model Predictive Control of Continuous-time Epidemic Processes: Application: Optimizing Quarantine Use

 \subsection{Numerical Experiments}

-We simulate the evolution of the $SEIV$ process under the EMPC defined in Section \ref{subsec:empc}, using the optimization method defined in Section \ref{subsec:pred_quar} with decay rate $r = 0.07$ and $\delt = 0.375,$ and compare its performance against that of the total quarantine base heuristic given in Section \ref{subsec:total_quar}.
-Representative results of our numerical study are given in Figure \ref{fig:sim_results}, which reports the result of a simulation of a $200$-node \Erdos-Reyni random graph with connection probability $0.6,$ and spreading parameters chosen as $\alpha_i = 0.1,$ $\beta_{ij} = 0.1,$ $\gamma_{ij} = 0.1,$ $\delta_{i} = 1.25,$ $\eta_i = 3.5,$ and $\xi_i = 2,$ where the parameters are equivalued for all edges and nodes so as to be able to fully specify the problem considered simply.
+We simulate the evolution of the $SEIV$ process under the EMPC defined in Section \ref{subsec:empc}, using the optimization method defined in Section \ref{subsec:pred_quar} with decay rate $r = 0.07$ and $\delt = 0.375,$ where the candidate solutions for Algorithm \ref{alg:multistart} are chosen such that exposed and infected nodes are quarantined independently with probability $0.7,$ and susceptible and vigilant nodes are quarantined independently with probability $0.1.$ All numerical integrations are performed with Matlab's implementation of \texttt{ode45}.
+We compare its performance against that of the total quarantine base heuristic given in Section \ref{subsec:total_quar}.
+Representative results of our numerical study are given in Figure \ref{fig:sim_results}, which reports the result of a simulation of a $200$-node \Erdos-Reyni random graph with connection probability $0.6,$ and spreading parameters chosen as $\alpha_i = 0.1,$ $\beta_{ij} = 0.1,$ $\gamma_{ij} = 0.1,$ $\delta_{i} = 1.25,$ $\eta_i = 3.5,$ and $\xi_i = 2,$ where the parameters are equivalued for all edges and nodes so as to be able to fully specify the problem considered.

-From the the convergence plot given in Figure~\ref{subfig:decay_test}, we see that while the approximations generated by the solutions of \eqref{eq:refined_dyn} are somewhat loose at the beginning of the simulation, they are highly nontrivial by themselves.
+From the convergence plot given in Figure~\ref{subfig:decay_test}, we see that while the approximations generated by the solutions of \eqref{eq:refined_dyn} are somewhat loose at the beginning of the simulation, they are highly nontrivial by themselves.
 Moreover, the optimal upper-bound given by Theorem \ref{thm:opt_apx} improves the approximation further, decreasing the uncertainty of the approximation by a few units in some cases.
 At their worst, the optimal bounds constrain the expectation of the process to within an interval of approximately $20$ nodes, corresponding to an uncertainty of approximately $10\%,$ with respect to the number of nodes in the graph.
 While this suggests that an ideal controller may be able to attain better performance, it also suggests that possible improvements are limited.
-Moreover, as time passes, the quality of the approximation improves to the point where the upper- and lower- approximations converge, providing further evidence of the approximation method's utility.
+As time passes, the quality of the approximation improves to the point where the upper- and lower- approximations converge, further exemplifying the approximation method's utility.